-The European Commission has the power to determine that a "third country" provides adequate protection for personal data.
+The European Commission has the power to determine that "third country" provides adequate protection for personal data.
 Where data is transferred to such a country, no further measures need to be put in place.

-Canada (and 10 other countries, but not the U.S.) is listed as providing an adequate level of protection for personal data.
+Canada (and 10 other countries, but not the US) is recognized to provide an adequate level of protection for personal data.
 This list will remain in force once the GDPR is effective.
-However, Canada's status will come under review within 4 years of the entry into force of GDPR.
-Until then, Canadian companies will continue to enjoy the competitive advantage of being able to receive personal data from the EEA without specific authorisation.
+However, Canada's status will come under review within four years of the entry into force of GDPR.
+Until then, Canadian companies will continue to enjoy the competitive advantage of being able to receive personal data from the EEA without specific authorization.